hakimjazuli/web_component/README.md

 -   we uses `native web component` naming semantics, so if you already familiar with `handmade native web component`, you can use that knowledge to develop in this library or vice
     versa:
-    > -   note: as we provide lightweight `signal based reactivity`, which is not provided in
+    > -   note: as we provide lightweight `signal based reactivity` (queue handlers included), which
-    >     `native web component` internal API, if you are at someday wanted to go make truly
+    >     is not provided in `native web component` API, when you are at someday wanted to go make
     >     `handmade native web component`, you need to keep that in mind;
+-   our `signal based reactivity` are tailored for this specific library, and likely not play well with other library/framework's "DOM" manipulation, it can still however make an effects callback using our `$`, `Derived`

 ## how to install